-IT configuration management is the process of “creating and maintaining an up-to-date record of all the components of the infrastructure,” according to Wikipedia, including related configuration details, documentation, and other information that describes the various computer systems that make up an architecture.
+IT configuration management involves up-to-date records.
+This includes all aspects of your infrastructure, including related configuration details, documentation, and other information that describes the various computer systems that make up an architecture.
 For software, this can include versions, updates, and patches.
 For servers and other hardware, it may encompass the location and address of each device.

 At the heart of every comprehensive IT configuration management strategy is the creation of a single, centralized database – commonly referred to as a configuration management database (CMDB) – that houses all related information.
 This repository is not merely an asset log.
 It also contains in-depth data about maintenance and repair histories, problems, changes, etc.

-Some of the primary benefits of this approach include:
+Some of the primary benefits of this CMDB approach include:

 - Increased control with IT asset tracking software